Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes

 \subsubsection{Comparative Analysis of User Ratings}

 To statistically evaluate the 12 survey data, we employed a structured analytical approach that began with thematically grouping the questions according to our research questions, followed by a non-parametric comparison of the two systems.
-The 12 questions were first organized into three core dimensions: (1) \textbf{Experience (RQ1)}, which captured the subjective quality of the collaboration and user engagement, as well as factors shaping those outcomes; (2) \textbf{Outcomes (RQ2)}, which measured the quality and novelty of the creative output; and (3) \textbf{System Design \& Control (RQ3)}, which evaluated the user's perceived sense of control and flexibility.
+The 12 questions were first organized into three core dimensions: (1) \textbf{Experience (RQ1)}, which captured the subjective quality of the collaboration and user engagement, as well as factors shaping those outcomes; (2) \textbf{Ideation Process and Perceived Outcomes (RQ2)}, which captured participants’ self-reported ideation process, their perceived outcome quality and novelty; and (3) \textbf{System Design \& Control (RQ3)}, which evaluated the perceived sense of control and flexibility.
 To streamline the analysis, closely related survey questions were merged into broader, more robust metrics, such as \textit{Outcome Quality \& Novelty}.
 Given the ordinal nature of the Likert scale data and the within-subjects design of the study, we used the non-parametric Wilcoxon signed-rank test to compare the paired ratings of MultiColleagues and Baseline for each metric.
 Effect sizes were calculated as the magnitude of observed differences between conditions.